Why adjust janu sirsasana A?

 My next intention might be lengthening the tissues that need to open for external rotation.
 Remember that it is often those deep six lateral rotators, the lateral gluteals (gluteus medius and gluteus minimus), as well as the adductors, that restrict external rotation in the hip if they are tight.
 One way to add some length to these muscles is to use your hand to put some pressure down on the upper leg and hip, while also rotating the thigh and hip back and down.

-If the student is a longer-term practitioner and their hips are pretty open, I may just focus on creating grounding for them to work out of.
-If I also wanted to focus on deepening the posture, my intentions would still be to continue to open the hip of the bent leg and deepen the forward bend.
+If the student is a longer-term practitioner and their hips are pretty open, I may just focus on creating grounding for them to work out of when I adjust janu sirsasana A. If I also wanted to focus on deepening the posture, my intentions would still be to continue to open the hip of the bent leg and deepen the forward bend.
 I could even use the same adjustment as I might on someone who is tighter, but I would change the amount of pressure and depth to be appropriate for the student I am working with.